 – $1,700 savings: Flex Spending Account for medical out-of-pocket ($2,500/year per worker @ 34%) – just be sure to “use it or lose it” each year

 – $1,876 savings: Commuter Spending Account for mass-transit passes or parking ($2,760/year per worker @ 34%)

 – BONUS ROUND: $1,700 savings: Dependent Care Spending Account for daycare or preschool ($5,000/year per household @ 34%)

 Source: Bankrate.com 125 Cafeteria Plan Calculator

-During Benefits Season in November, set up your flex accounts for 2012.
-Then take the afternoon off and visit your local museum on the company’s dime; you deserve it.
+During Benefits Season in November, set up your flex accounts for the year.
+Then, take the afternoon off and visit your local museum on the company’s dime; you deserve it.